 In the Michaelmas Term, Fifth Form pupils undertake a set of psychometric tests to help compile a career profile and to initiate ideas about Sixth Form subject choices.
 Pupils who join in the Lower Sixth are also encouraged to take part in this.
 Results and interview notes are forwarded to parents before Lent half-term to allow for consultation between pupils, staff and parents at the Fifth Form meeting.

 Lower Sixth pupils have a presentation in the Lent Term as an introduction to the UCAS university application process.
 In the Trinity Term, following exams, further work is done on institution and course choice and the preparation of their Personal Statement which constitutes part of their application.
 UCAS forms are completed in the Michaelmas Term of the Upper Sixth.
-If a pupil has left the school and requires help with their UCAS application they can contact Mr Sandy Norton who will assist them in the process.
+If a pupil has left the school and requires help with their UCAS application they can contact Mr Steve Smith (Head of Sixth Form) who will assist them in the process.

 Glenalmond pupils who go to university study at a wide range of institutions including Bristol, Exeter, London, Durham, Newcastle and St Andrews as well as Oxford and Cambridge.